 S/N. Filing Date Description of Document Pages 1.
 Grounds of judgment or order 2.
-Judgment or order appealed from Documents that are relevant to any question in the appeal or will be referred to in the Appellant's Case, the Respondent's Case or the joint Case or at the appeal 3.
-(To state the filing date of AEIC of Z) (a) Email correspondence between Y and Z dated dd/mm/yyyy (Eg pages 4 to 15 of AEIC of Z) 4. (b) (to be itemised)
+Judgment or order appealed from Documents that are relevant to any question in the appeal or will be referred to in the Appellant's Case, the Respondent's Case or the joint Case or at the appeal 3. e (a) Email correspondence between Y of and Z dated dd/mm/yyyy (Eg pages 4 to 15 of AEIC of Z) 4. (b) (to be itemised)

-^{} Specific pages must be stated if the party only intends to include in the form of core bundle a portion of a document which is filed or is available in the electronic case file.
+Specific pages must be stated if the party only intends to include in the form of core bundle a portion of a document which is filed or is available in the electronic case file.